Andrew Bridgen: Parliamentary career

-Andrew Bridgen was elected as the Conservative MP for North West Leicestershire at the 2010 general election, becoming the first Conservative MP for the area in thirteen years.
-The seat had been vacant since the previous MP, David Taylor, had died of a sudden heart attack on Boxing Day 2009.
-Bridgen was re-elected at the 2015 general election and the 2017 general election.
+Bridgen was elected as the Conservative MP for North West Leicestershire at the 2010 general election with 44.6% of the vote and a majority of 7,511.

-In July 2010, Bridgen first became a member of the Regulatory Reform Select Committee, a committee he has continued to serve on throughout his parliamentary career.
-He was a member of the Advisory Panel to Professor Ragnar Löfstedt's report on Health and Safety and has served on the Draft Deregulation Bill (Joint Committee) and Liaison Committee (Commons).
+In July 2010, Bridgen became a member of the Regulatory Reform Select Committee, continuing to be a member throughout his parliamentary career.
+He was a member of the Advisory Panel to Professor Ragnar Löfstedt's report on Health and Safety and served on the Draft Deregulation Bill (Joint Committee) and Liaison Committee (Commons).

 On 9 June 2011, allegations of sexual assault were made against Bridgen, leading to his arrest in London by the Metropolitan Police and subsequent release on bail.
 A week later the allegations were retracted as untrue, and police said no further action would be taken against Bridgen, or the woman concerned, Annabelle Fuller, a former employee of UKIP.
 In a statement, Bridgen expressed his frustration that "such a ludicrous, false and unsubstantiated allegation" had received so much attention.

 In January 2013, Bridgen, interviewed on BBC Radio's PM programme, stated that good MPs were being put off by poor pay and were having to ask their families to make sacrifices.
 Bridgen stated he was one of the few MPs willing to speak publicly on the issue of MPs' low pay.
 It was reported that Bridgen received additional income from his family vegetable firm, and he was criticised by local Labour politicians for being 'out of touch'.
-In June 2015, following the announcement that MPs were to be awarded a 10% pay rise, Bridgen again spoke out, criticising wealthier Cabinet Ministers for publicly turning down the additional money, which he said he would take himself.
+In June 2015, following the announcement that MPs were to be awarded a 10% pay rise, Bridgen again spoke out, criticising wealthier cabinet ministers for publicly turning down the additional money, which he said he would take himself.

-In August 2014, AB Produce, of which Bridgen was director, was warned by the Environment Agency that it could lose its licence if it did not remove a 'urine like' smell from two "lagoons" of putrid vegetable matter on the site.
+In August 2014, AB Produce, of which Bridgen was director, was warned by the Environment Agency that it could lose its licence if it did not remove a "urine-like" smell from two "lagoons" of putrid vegetable matter on the site.
 The smell had reportedly been a source of complaints from neighbours for several years, and following the enforcement action, the issue was resolved.